our mission

 What is the compton initiative?

-With a 40-year mission that began in 2006, the Compton Initiative seeks to restore the City of Compton by painting homes, schools, churches, and inspirational murals as well as conducting neighborhood clean-ups on quarterly workdays in partnership with individual volunteers and other organizations.
+With a 40-year mission that began in 2006, the Compton Initiative seeks to restore the City of Compton by painting homes, schools, churches, and public murals as well as conducting neighborhood clean-ups on quarterly workdays in partnership with individual volunteers and other organizations.

 Do you build homes?